Search: 4342 results

 Supposing that some of the branches have been broken off, and you, although you were but a wild olive, have been grafted in among the branches and have become a partaker with them of the fatness of the olive tree, do not glory over the branches;

-glory not over the branches: but if thou gloriest, it is not thou that bearest the root, but the root thee.
+Be not boasting over the branches!
+Howbeit, if thou boast, it is not, thou, that bearest the root, but the root, thee!

 Brothers, for fear that you should think too highly of yourselves, I want you to recognize the truth, hitherto hidden, that the callousness which has come over Israel is only partial, and will continue only till the whole Gentile world has been gathered in.